the4thdave/Canti-Bot/README.md

 TODO:
 - Add more commands
 - Create games with points systems
-- Introduce !youtube /<link> command to play music
+- Introduce !youtubelink command to play music